Do Go On - 205 - Oneida Community: From Sex Cult to Dinnerware

 Double drop.

-I'd also love to thank, does not give an address, but Heather McClay.
+I'd also love to think, does not give an address, but Heather McLeigh.

 Oh, yeah.

-You know, there's parrots that eat clay, so that they don't get poisoned by the plants
+You know, there's parrots that eat clay so that they don't get poisoned by the plants that they eat.

 They do this in the South American rainforest.